How to Adopt in Manitoba: A Clear Path Through a Complex System

 Matching timelines vary significantly.
 For families open to older children or sibling groups, matches can come within months of approval.
 For families seeking a specific age range or a child without significant special needs, the wait is longer.

 During the wait, keep your documentation current.
-Background checks have validity windows (typically 12 months), and if your home study expires before placement, you will need an update.
+Background checks may have validity windows, and if your home study expires before placement, you may need an update; confirm the applicable periods with your worker.

 Step 7: Placement and Supervision